Saburian Air Force Base, Africa

 “Hello, Michael,” said Jim Sichet.

-How did the fixer know where to find him?
+How did that fixer know where to find him?

 Kochanski sat up.
 “Well, what do you want?”

 “To help you.
-Your financial troubles aren’t a big secret.”
+Your money troubles aren’t a big secret.”

 “What do you know?
-Don’t give me crap.”
+And don’t give me crap.”

-Sichet paused.
 “What do I know?
-Philosophically a loaded question but practically, I know that this building is having cash flow problems.
+Philosophically, that’s a loaded question but practically, I know that this building is having cash flow problems.
 Isn’t that why you came back?”

 “Jim, you’re so full of it.
 But there’s something else that you do know about.”